Kylewuzhere/Kylewuzhere/README.md

 - I'm interested in Web Development

       I learned how to code in JavaScript during high school.
 I became interested in programming because of people around me.
       However, I didn't know where to start.
-I've continued my education after high school to achieve a Diploma in Software Development.
-I've built full stack applications using MERN and PERN stacks.
+I continued my education after high school at Developers Institute to achieve a Diploma in Software Development.
+I've built many full-stack applications using MERN and PERN stacks.

 - I'm currently working on [issue-tracker](https://github.com/Kylewuzhere/issue-tracker)